Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Abstract

 \section{Abstract}

-Open-Source Pre-Trained Models (PTMs) provide extensive resources for various Machine Learning (ML) tasks, yet these resources lack a classification tailored to Software Engineering (SE) needs.
-To address this gap, we derive a taxonomy encompassing 147 SE tasks and apply an SE-oriented classification to PTMs in a popular open-source ML repository, Hugging Face (HF).
-Our repository mining study began with a systematically gathered database of PTMs from the HF API, considering their model card descriptions and metadata, and the abstract of the associated arXiv papers.
-We confirmed SE relevance through multiple filtering steps: detecting outliers, identifying near-identical PTMs, and the use of Gemini 2.0 Flash, which was validated with five pilot studies involving three human annotators.
-This approach uncovered 2,205 SE PTMs.
-We find that \textit{code generation} is the most common SE task among PTMs, primarily focusing on software implementation, while requirements engineering and software design activities receive limited attention.
+\textit{Context}: Open-source Pre-Trained Models (PTMs) provide extensive resources for various Machine Learning (ML) tasks, yet these resources lack a classification tailored to Software Engineering (SE) needs to support the reliable identification and reuse of models for SE. \textit{Objective}: To address this gap, we derive a taxonomy encompassing 147 SE tasks and apply an SE-oriented classification to PTMs in a popular open-source ML repository, Hugging Face (HF). \textit{Method}: Our repository mining study followed a five-phase pipeline: (i) identification SE tasks from the literature; (ii) collection of PTM data from the HF API, including model card descriptions and metadata, and the abstracts of the associated arXiv papers; (iii) text processing to ensure consistency; (iv) a two-phase validation of SE relevance, involving humans and LLM assistance, supported by five pilot studies with human annotators and a generalization test; (v) and data analysis.
+This process yielded a curated catalogue of 2,205 SE PTMs. \textit{Results}: We find that most SE PTMs target \textit{code generation} and \textit{coding}, emphasizing implementation over early or late development stages.
 In terms of ML tasks, \textit{text generation} dominates within SE PTMs.
-Notably, the number of SE PTMs has increased markedly since 2023 Q2.
-Our classification provides a solid foundation for future automated SE scenarios, such as the sampling and selection of suitable PTMs.
+Notably, the number of SE PTMs has increased markedly since 2023 Q2, while evaluation remains limited: only 9.6\% report benchmark results, mostly scoring below 50\%. \textit{Conclusions}: Our catalogue reveals documentation and transparency gaps, highlights imbalances across SDLC phases, and provides a foundation for automated SE scenarios, such as the sampling and selection of suitable PTMs.